dduwab/sclDocs/docs/Data.md

 end
 ```

-**repeat** will cause FinalizeMonkeys to be run repeatedly until the end of the data list is reached.
-Inside the routine, we assign the next value in the list to a local var, in this case nextMonkey.
+**repeat** will cause Go to be run repeatedly until the end of the data list is reached.
+Inside the routine, we log the next value to the screen.

-**IMPORTANT**: It is vital that you call data.MonkeyList.next inside the routine else your animation will call the same routine forever using the same value from the data object.
+**IMPORTANT**: It is vital that you call data.MyList.next inside the routine else your animation will call the same routine forever using the same value from the data object.

 ### Data as Parameter
 The second method to pass data to routines is to pass the data object as a parameter.
 For example:

 ```
+/*
+If testing this in the studio, you won't see anything on the canvas.
+Instead scroll down to see log messages on the bottom left side of the page.
+*/
 create data from list as MyData set 1 2 3 end create routine as Start
   MyR(data.MyData)